Zzzhura/zmk-config_josean/README.md

                          +--------+--------+--------+      +--------+--------+--------+

-delete                    - deletes character to the right (compare with backspace that deletes to the left) à, è, é, ì, ò, ù          - selected italian letters letters; they are positioned where the corresponding vowels
+delete                    - deletes character to the right (compare with backspace that deletes to the left) à, è, é, ì, ò, ù          - selected italian accented letters, positioned where the corresponding vowels
                             are in the default layer (except for the repeated e) play/pause, prev, next    - music controls vol up, vol down, vol mut - volume controls